Adriankhl/relativitization-game-doc/README.md

-# Documentation of the Relativitization game
+# Relativitization game documentation
-Relativitization is a turn-based strategy game in a 4D, relativistic spacetime.
+Everything about the Relativitization game.